Void-Individual/The_Maze/README.md

 ![Ceiling Textures](img/ceiling_textures.png)
 ![Floor Textures](img/floor_textures.png)

-These textures haave been converted to an array of integers, to be compiled and displayed in the game.
+These textures have been converted to an array of integers, to be compiled and displayed in the game.
 In this file [src](src/), you can find the arrays of more textures that can be used during recompilation, the source files for my code, and the makefile.